 Mindful Community is about promoting positive mental health and wellbeing at work.

-Established in 2017, Victoria and her team want to be part of the body of people who contribute to improving an individual’s wellbeing within the life they lead.
+Established in 2017, Victoria and associates want to be part of the body of people who contribute to improving an individual’s wellbeing within the life they lead.
 With poor mental health continuing to grow at pace, both individuals and workplaces are recognising the value of mental health awareness training, mindfulness, wellness coaching and counselling psychotherapy to keep people well at work.

-The Mindful Community team hope that one day, the mental health agenda will be so ingrained in our way of life that it will become more and more commonplace and that individuals and workplaces across the globe will reassess and reform their business cultures to tackle the stigma, misunderstanding and discrimination around mental ill health.
+The Mindful Community we hope that one day, the mental health agenda will be so ingrained in our way of life that it will become more and more commonplace and that individuals and workplaces across the globe will reassess and reform their business cultures to tackle the stigma, misunderstanding and discrimination around mental ill health.

 Mindful Community is about bringing communities at work together whether a community of leaders, managers or employees to support each other, increase mental health awareness and equip individuals, teams and organisations with emotionally intelligent resilience tools and strategies to keep well at work.

 Having been a CEO for a mental health charity and a team leader at a financial consultancy in the City of London for a total of 11 years I can personally vouch for the benefits regular mindfulness, psychotherapy and understanding mental health and wellbeing brought to my daily working life.
 Being at “the top” doesn’t have to be a stressful place.
 Improved emotional regulation and the inclusion of wellbeing tools into your life can reduce feelings of being overwhelmed in pressurised environments.